 - Perform more due diligence as real estate investors, and be less likely to bid on foreclosures

-When women shift their mindset to include crucial investing along with saving, they can make big strides in growing their wealth.
+When women shift their mindset to include crucial investing and saving, they can make significant strides in growing their wealth.

 Successful Women Investors also: